mozilla-services/queuey/README.rst

 The others failed (for our use-cases).

-Queuey is meant to handle some unqiue conditions that most other message queue solutions either don't handle, or handle very poorly.
+Queuey is meant to handle some unique conditions that most other message queue solutions either don't handle, or handle very poorly.
 Many of them for example are written for queues or pub/sub situations that don't require possibly longer term (multiple days) storage of not just many messages but